Bittu011/ntwork_beginner/_posts/2025-10-14-Cloud_Computing.md

 # 📘 Cloud Computing Primer: The Technology Powering the Cloud

-> ✅ **For Interviewers, Learners, and Tech Enthusiasts**
-> 📚 This guide covers every critical aspect of cloud computing—from foundations to architecture—serving as the ultimate revision or teaching tool.

 ---

 ## 🧠 1.
 The Roots of the Cloud: Key Innovations